- Identify protective factors that prevent child abuse and neglect.

 Think about these three words: Safety, Stability, and Nurture.
 What do they mean?
 Think about a relationship in your own life that was represented by these three words.
 What did others in the relationship do that made it feel safe, stable, and nurturing?
 What impact did that relationship have on your life?
 Whether you recognize it or not, relationships like these likely shaped your outlook on the world and your ability to succeed.
 Let’s take a look at a few relationships that could be considered safe, stable, and nurturing.

 Like all families, Chandra’s, Charlotte’s, and Ravi’s families have experienced some stress.
-Whether faced with single parenting, relocation, separation, financial stress, or job-related stress, strong families are resilient and bounce back.
+Whether faced with single parenting, relocation, separation, financial or job-related stress, strong families are resilient and bounce back.
 No matter what, they make sure their children have safe, stable, and nurturing relationships.
 Chandra’s mom has extended family support, close friends, and a strong bond with her infant.
-She is beginning to build a strong relationship with Chandra’s caregiver.
+She is beginning to build a strong relationship with the caregiver at the Child Development Center.
 Charlotte’s parents understand her emotional needs.
 They help her maintain connections with old friends and build new friendships.
 Ravi’s family communicates with one another, celebrates one another, and spends time connecting and reconnecting.

 The Centers for Disease Control and Prevention consider safe, stable, and nurturing relationships like these one of the “essentials of childhood.”
-Let’s explore how the CDC defines these three words.
+Let’s explore how the Centers for Disease Control define these three words.

 Many families who are involved in allegations of child abuse or neglect have experienced some kind of trauma.
 This might mean they experienced abuse or neglect themselves as children.
 There may also be domestic violence toward adults in the home.
 They may experience family or community violence.

 Trauma can influence how a family interacts with you.
-Look for these characteristics from the U.S. Centers for Disease Control and Prevention’s publication Preventing Child Maltreatment (2013):
+Look for these characteristics (Preventing Child Maltreatment, 2013):